claha/docker-compose-check/README.md

 A pre-coomit hook that ensures all bind mounts of the docker.sock is read-only.

+## No new privileges check

+A pre-coomit hook that ensures all docker compose files set no-new-privileges to true.

 ## Configuration

 Create a `.pre-commit-config.yaml` in your repository (if it doesn't already exist)